cedadev/orgtheme-datamad/README.md

 ## Installation

-`orgtheme-ceda-serv` can be installed directly from Github using pip, e.g. into an existing `venv`:
+`orgtheme-datamad` can be installed directly from Github using pip, e.g. into an existing `venv`:

 ```
 $ virtualenv --no-site-packages ./venv